MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/dbgeng/nf-dbgeng-idebugcontrol2-getactualprocessortype.md

 ---
 UID: NF:dbgeng.IDebugControl2.GetActualProcessorType
 title: IDebugControl2::GetActualProcessorType (dbgeng.h)
-description: The GetActualProcessorType method returns the processor type of the physical processor of the computer that is running the target.
+description: The IDebugControl2::GetActualProcessorType method returns the processor type of the physical processor of the computer that is running the target.
 old-location: debugger\getactualprocessortype.htm
 tech.root: debugger
 ms.date: 05/03/2018